Tips and Resources for Victims of the LA Wildfires

 2. Stay Vigilant and Keep Up with Evacuation Warnings

 Staying informed about evacuation warnings and safety updates is essential during wildfire emergencies.
-Use reliable resources like the NOAA Weather Radio All Hazards, which provides 24/7 weather alerts and hazard information, or the NotifyLA and Alert LA County systems for real-time local emergency alerts.
+Use reliable resources like the NOAA Weather Radio All Hazards, which provides 24/7 weather alerts and hazard information.
+The NotifyLA and Alert LA County systems offer real-time emergency alerts, including updates for local districts.

 Evacuation orders are issued to protect lives: a mandatory order means you must leave immediately, while a warning advises you to prepare for potential evacuation.
 Check your evacuation zone using CalFire’s interactive 3D map and follow official instructions.